 There are many case study which has indicated that machine (AI) can do much better than human.

 Before you can rely on AI and Target CPA, you must still build a powerful Google Ads campaign to see the optimum result of reducing the CPC cost.

 In a more competitive niche, target CPA can be an effective bidding strategy.

 Think beyond Google ads

 Google Ads is indeed one of the best CPC advertising platforms in the world but at times it can be expensive and hence it’s worth considering other channels too.

 Invest in SEO

-One of the major trust issues between digital agencies and businesses is that most of the companies do over-promising and less delivery.
+One of the major trust issues between digital agencies and businesses is that most companies are over-promising and have less delivery.

 Now, let’s talk about the positive.